 "LARP Week" is a 5-day, 4-night program designed to unlock the inner adventure in every camper through the use of live-action role-play (LARP).
-Staff in LARP week believe that every camper has a "hero" within them, waiting to embark on a journey of selfdiscovery, friendship, and personal growth.
-They are specifically trained to encourage individuality in campers and grow their self-confidence.

 In addition to just being fun, LARP allows campers to naturally build upon skills that are central to the mission of Camp Starfish.
 Whether they are knights, wizards, explorers, or magical creatures, each camper becomes a vital part of the story, boosting their self-esteem and encouraging self-expression.
 Through collaborative storytelling, campers work together to solve challenges, conquer quests, and build deep connections with their fellow adventurers.
 They learn to manage feelings, make choices, and adapt to changing situations, all while remaining in character.
 As campers interact with diverse characters and navigate the challenges of the storyline, they gain a greater understanding of different perspectives and develop empathy for their peers.